yzr456/tp/docs/UserGuide.md

 * `setpayment 1 status/PAID` sets the 1st student's payment status to PAID with default billing cycle (day 1).
 * `setpayment 2 status/PENDING start/15` sets the 2nd student's status to PENDING with billing cycle starting on the 15th of each month.
 * `setpayment 3 status/OVERDUE` sets the 3rd student's status to OVERDUE and displays how many days overdue the payment is.
+* `setpayment 4 status/PAID start/31` sets the 4th student's billing cycle to the 31st (or last day of months with fewer days).
+* `setpayment 5 status/OVERDUE start/3` (if today is November 3rd) shows 0 days overdue because the billing cycle just started today.

 <box type="tip" seamless>